vjoel/tupelo/README.md

 * zero-latency reads: clients store subscribed tuples locally, so searching and waiting for matching tuples are local operations;

-* relatively easy data replication: all subscribers to a subspace replicate that subspace, possibly with different storage implementationsl;
+* relatively easy data replication: all subscribers to a subspace replicate that subspace, possibly with different storage implementations;

+* the current state of the tuplespace can be computed from a earlier state by replaying the transactions in sequence;

-* the evolution of system state over time is observable, and tupelo provides the tools to do so: the --trace switch, the trace api, and the `tspy` program.
+* the evolution of system state over time is observable, and tupelo provides the tools to do so: the `--trace` switch, the `#trace` api, and the `tspy` program.

 Additional benefits (not related to message sequencing) include: